-Vicki Wrona, PMP, is the founder and President of Forward Momentum, LLC.
-She has over 20 years of leadership and project management experience, more than 15 years public speaking, and more than 15 years training and development experience.
-She has trained thousands of people, has mentored individuals and organizations and has authored multiple white papers and blogs.
-She was selected to serve on PMI's committee to write and review the PMBOK® Guide 4th edition and co-developed the program that won PMI's Professional Development Product of the Year award.
-She has served on the Board of Directors for the Texas Soaring Association.
-Her passion is equipping individuals and organizations with practical knowledge and tools so that results - and bottom-line impact - are consistently achieved.
+Vicki Wrona, PMP is the President of Forward Momentum, LLC, a Project Management Institute (PMI)® Registered Education Provider (REP) and a woman-owned, 8(a) training and consulting company.
+She has more than 20 years of project management experience, has trained more than five thousand people, has mentored individuals and organizations and has authored multiple white papers and blogs.
+She served on PMI®'s committee to write and review the PMBOK® Guide 4th edition and co-developed the program that won PMI®'s Professional Development Product of the Year award in 2007.
+You may contact her at dobusiness@forwardmomentum.net.